-Before a few weeks ago I had never visited Boston, it had been on my list for a number of years but it just never seemed to work out with stateside plans I’ve had in the past.
+Before a few weeks ago I had never visited Boston.
+It had been on my list for a number of years but it just never seemed to work out with stateside plans I’ve had in the past.
 So when one of my best friends in New York suggested I come with her to her college homecoming, I jumped at the chance to check out the city I’d heard so much about.
-We took the Amtrak (which, for the record, is extortionately overpriced) from New York to Boston which took around 4 hours.
-There’s the most spectacular view back over New York from the train.
-We were to have less than two days in the city, leaving only 24 hours in Boston to explore beyond homecoming-college life.
+We took the Amtrak (which, for the record, is extortionately overpriced) from New York to Boston.
+The journey from New York to Boston is around 4 hours.
+The views are incredible!

 Boston is a real college city, with over 100 colleges and universities located in the Boston, Massachusetts area alone.
 These including Harvard, MIT and Boston University as well as Northeastern University, which is where we were headed for the weekend.
 Despite being in the city for the whole weekend, one of the days was taken up with travel and homecoming activities so we were left with 24 hours for her to show me around every site in Boston, on a whirlwind tour.
 The city itself is relatively small and it’s well connected by their underground system – the T, which makes it easy to get around and see lots of places in a day.
 So here you have it, what to see with only 24 hours in Boston!

 Boston Public Gardens